ChristChurchMayfair/ccm-main-gatsby/src/content/_events/londonliving.md

 findOutMoreText: Learn more
 findOutMoreLink: /londonliving
 ---
-Find out about our new series of podcasts looking at how Christianity speaks into uncertainty.
+Listen to the latest series of our podcast looking at how Christianity speaks hope into uncertainty.